 Tips on Purchasing Insurance for Photography Gear

-Take note if your policy covers the stated value or the actual cash value.
-Stated value is the actual cost.
+- Take note if your policy covers the stated value or the actual cash value.
+The stated value is the actual cost.
 Actual cash value is the depreciated value of your gear, which may not be enough to purchase a replacement depending on the age of your equipment.

-Make sure to register your equipment upon purchase and take advantage of warranties that are offered!
+- Make sure to register your equipment upon purchase and take advantage of the warranties that are offered!

 Disclaimer: I am by no means an insurance expert.
 These are simple some thoughts and tips I’ve learned in my research.